Himalayan Yoga Academy

 Top 7 Health Benefits of Giloy

-Giloy used for various purposes, majorly for treating ailments or preventing diseases.
+Giloy is used for various purposes, primarily for treating ailments or preventing diseases.
 This wonder herb is used along with castor oil, ginger, sugar, ghee, and jaggery to treat various issues like gout, rheumatoid arthritis, skin, liver-related issues, arthritis, and constipation.

 Health Benefits of Giloy